Why Algarve, Portugal should be your top travel destination in 2021

 VILA VITA Collection, Salema

-Open air activities – many of the activities that people enjoy in the Algarve are open air activities.
+Open air activities – many of the activities that people enjoy in the Algarve are open air activities and life can be lived outdoors to a great extent thanks to the wonderful climate.
 With clean air to breathe and plenty of vitamin D to absorb, being outdoors in the Algarve is good for you.

 Boat trips and kayak tours are especially popular in the region.
 The amazing coastline, such as the wonderous grottoes of Ponta da Piedade and the amazing Benagil cave, is best enjoyed from the sea.
-There are many companies offering wonderful boat trips to explore the coast and there are private yachts available for charter too.
-Businesses offering such activities will follow protocols issued by the authorities to ensure the safety of participants and boat capacity has been reduced to ensure more space for everyone.
+There are many companies offering boat trips to explore the coast and there are private yachts available for charter too.
+Businesses offering such activities follow protocols issued by the authorities to ensure the safety of participants and boat capacity has been reduced to ensure more space for everyone.
+A sea breeze, warm sunshine and stunning views are good for both your physical and mental health, and the Algarve has a seemingly endless supply of all.

 Walking and biking - There are some superb trails to explore the countryside and coastal routes on foot or by bike.
 Population density is low in the Algarve, particularly inland, so keeping your distance is not an issue.
 Check out these best walks and some scenic drives to enjoy.